nicmalegre/user-dashboard/README.md

 ## About this project

-React/Redux administration panel / dashboard for user management.
+React/Redux administration panel/dashboard for user management.

-If you want to see the result, you can go to: https://nicmalegre.github.io/api-pokemon/ Also is avaliable on: https://react-api-poke.herokuapp.com/
+If you want to see the result, you can go to: https://user-dashboard-nicmalegre.herokuapp.com/

 **Technologies and libraries:**